Syed Shahzad Mustafa, MD

 - Find a local Asthma & Allergy Specialist in your town

-Allergic eyes (allergic conjunctivitis) is inflammation of the tissue layers (membranes) that cover the surface of the eyeball and the undersurface of the eyelid.
+Allergic eyes (conjunctivitis) are inflammation of the tissue layers (membranes) that cover the surface of the eyeball and the undersurface of the eyelid.
 The inflammation occurs as a result of an allergic reaction and may produce the following symptoms:

 - Redness under the lids and of the eye overall